-When it comes to creating test cases there are at least two ways [1]: criteria-based and human-based test design.
+When it comes to creating test cases there are at least two ways [6], [23]: criteria-based and human-based test design.
 The criteria-based test design is used for creating tests that satisfy some test requirement or coverage criterion.
 This process requires the creation of explicit test requirements and models.
 On the other hand, human-based test design is used for creating test cases based on the test engineer's domain-specific knowledge.
 When engineers create tests, they sometimes attempt to perform positive testing as well as stressing the software using unusual test cases.
 One challenge to this end is to provide precise guidance to test engineers on how to create a test agent in terms of its purpose, test case values, execution environment, perception capabilities and interaction actions with other test agents.
 The design of test agents is complicated by the test case heterogeneity given the large space of possible test scenarios and interactions with the software.
-Developing a programming language for expressing test agents depends on the software under test, the nature of the test design techniques used and the types of faults targeted by testing.
-A challenge is therefore to define interaction rules for test agents as well as a language to describe its perception capabilities, interaction rules for actions, test purpose and test agent hierarchy.
+In addition, a challenge is to define a language for describing the test agent including its perception capabilities, interaction rules for actions, test purpose and test agent hierarchy.